 We are highly skilled litigators, with a proven record of success led by Mr. Brian Cline – born and raised in Napa.
 With his first job being a detailer and porter at locally owned Vallejo and Napa Nissan dealerships, Mr. Cline and his office have the type of local and unique experience that the general firms cannot offer.

 Our Napa lemon law attorneys know you need a trustworthy, working vehicle for those long commutes in and around the Bay Area, UpValley, and over Jameson Canyon to Fairfield, Vacaville, and Sacramento.
 We’ll work quickly to obtain the justice you deserve so you can get back on the road quickly – with no wasted time.

 We make it a point to provide each client with a high level of individualized attention – we don’t pass any cases off to assistants or paralegals.
-Every Cline APC client receives the exact same level of dedication and care from a highly skilled lemon lawyer in California.
+Every Cline APC client receives the exact same level of dedication and care from a highly skilled lemon lawyer in Napa, California.
 That helps us recover the highest compensation for our clients.

 Working with our Napa lemon law lawyers ensures that you’re never asked to pay any upfront costs or retainer fees.
 The manufacturer is legally required to cover expenses after our Napa lemon law attorneys win the case.

 You can use our lemon law calculator to gather an estimated buyback amount.
 This isn’t a guarantee, but it will help you make informed decisions going forward.